claimvantage/force-metadata-jdbc-driver/README.md

 ## Building

 Use Ant to generate the Jar file: the script merges all the classes into one Jar file.
 Or use your favourite Java IDE to accomplish the same thing.
+The code will now compile using Java 1.8.

 ## Using